Lubián: Geography

 The village is located to the northwest of the province of Zamora, next to the Galician province of Ourense, bordering the region of Viana, and close to the border with Portugal, at the same height as the historic region of Trás-os-Montes.
 It belongs to the so-called Alta Sanabria, a sub-region of the historical and traditional region of Sanabria.
 The towns of Aciberos, Chanos, Las Hedradas, Hedroso, Lubián and Padornelo are located within its municipal district.

 Its geographical location, adjacent to Galicia and close to Portugal, has made it one of the few bilingual municipalities in the province of Zamora, as its inhabitants regularly use Spanish and Galician.

 Its town center is crossed by the old N-525 road, now called ZA-106.
 There is also a new bypass of the N-525 and the A-52 or Rías Bajas highway.
 It has a conventional railway station, the Lubián station.
 At present the future High Speed Railway Line between Madrid and Galicia is being built, which will pass through the municipality, although in principle the construction of any station or stop is not foreseen.

 The Mozarabe-Sanabrés Way

-Lubián is the last municipality of the Mozarabe-Sanabrés Way as it passes through the province of Zamora.
+Lubián is the last municipality of the Camino Sanabrés as it passes through the province of Zamora.
 In this town the pilgrim finds the first of more than a hundred "stones", all different, made by the sculptor Carballo from Ourense and arranged along the route by the province of Ourense.